Can I apply for a dropped crossing?

-Calderdale Council currently charge £100 for each dropped crossing application.
-This covers a Street Works Inspector conducting a site visit prior to any work taking place to authorise the installation of the crossing.
-The Inspector will advise whether any street furniture such as street lights may need to be moved, and will also make recommendations regarding how many kerbs can be lowered – we endeavour to work towards the current standard specification of three centres and two tapers.
+Calderdale Council currently charge £105 for each dropped crossing application.
+This covers a Streetworks Inspector conducting a site visit before any work taking place to authorise the installation of the crossing.
+The Inspector will advise whether any street furniture, such as street lights, may need to be moved.
+They will also recommend how many kerbs can be lowered.
+We endeavour to work towards the current standard specification of three centres and two tapers.
 The fee also covers the Inspector conducting a final site visit after the work has been carried out to check it has been done to the correct specification.
 Calderdale Council do not carry out the work to lower the kerb, this will be done by an independent contractor and the fee for this will vary with each contractor.
 You will be responsible for paying the contractor.

 Does an application guarantee authorisation to install a dropped crossing?

 No. Various aspects such as crossing location, proximity to road junctions, bus stops and blind bends will be taken into account upon the initial inspection.
 If a crossing is deemed unfeasible from a construction perspective or unsafe from a road safety perspective, your application may be rejected.

 How long does the authorisation from the Streetworks Inspector last?

 Once the Inspector has conducted a site visit and authorised the installation of the dropped crossing, you have 12 months from that date to employ a contractor and ensure the work is completed.
 If the work has not been completed within this period, you will need to reapply for another inspection.